Your cart is currently empty!

-Unfortunately, most people are not aware of just how stressed dogs can be, or how this stress can sometimes lead to disastrous consequences, even for the most mild-mannered dog.
+Unfortunately, most people are not aware of just how stressed dogs can be or how stress can build up.
+One particular stressful situation may not be enough to cause problem, but the build up of it can.
+The accumulation of stress lead to disastrous consequences, even for the most mild-mannered dog.
 Almost all dog bites do not happen “out of the blue”.

 Dogs Need More Space Than We Think

 A big challenge is ensuring your dog gets the space away from people or other dogs when they need it.
 Having guests or additional people in the home can cause stress for your dog for a number of reasons.